mcormier/tallyman/README.md

 The issue of not being able to export your data is an intentional design to retain users and create a lock-in.
 Theoretically you have access to all your data so you can copy it manually, however, the more data you've input into a site, the more monumental a task this becomes to move.

 There has been a creeping awareness of this issue of data ownership as we continue to input more and more of our lives into these web applications.
 Google has a [data liberation](http://www.dataliberation.org/) website.
 [App.net](https://join.app.net/) although not free, is a reaction to twitter changing their API rules.
 One of their core values is "You own your content".

-Sometimes your data isn't important, like many of the banal things posted on facebook and twitter.
+Sometimes your data isn't important, like many of the banal things posted on facebook and twitter, but you should own the data that is important to you.

-But you should own the data that is important to you.
+My workout data is important to me so I've decided to write some software and retain ownership of my data.

 Technical Details
 --------------